 The good news is that you can effortlessly restore Contacts from Time Machine.
 Other lost data and files can also be recovered with Time Machine or using other methods.
-As a result, you can update to Big Sur, Catalina or Mojave without losing data.
+As a result, you can safely update to Sonoma or Ventura without losing data.

 Time Machine is built to OS X since Leopard and macOS.
 It is made to backup all the files on your Mac to an external hard drive so that you can restore them later if necessary.
 With it, you can easily preview and restore files, contacts, emails, etc. by browsing the previous backups.

 Please note that you can recover files and restore Contacts from Time Machine only on the premise that there is a backup available.
 In the following part of the article, we will show you 2 methods of how to restore Contacts from Time Machine.

 It’s impossible to restore Contacts from Time Machine if there isn’t a backup in the first place.
 To make it possible to restore contacts, emails, calendar, files, etc., you need to set up Time Machine and use it to back up your Mac.

 To backup manually, just unselect Back up Automatically and select the Show Time Machine in menu bar option.
 Click the Time Machine icon and select Back Up Now.

 After the backup finishes, a Backup Complete message will pop up.
 You can eject the hard drive now.
 This backup allows you to restore your contacts from Time Machine without trouble.